Toepfer-Lab/cobramod/README.rst

   pip install -e .

 A conda environment file is supplied (*environment.yml*).
-This file supplies the environment that  we use to ensure the reproducibility of the package.
+This file has all dependencies that we use to ensure the reproducibility of the package.
 To report bugs and suggestions, please create an issue using the corresponding tags at https://github.com/Toepfer-Lab/cobramod/issues.